himanshu-chaddha/JavaScript-ES6-ES2015/README.md

 - In this section we will learn how to use import and export keywords which is a new feature of ES6.
 - We have to install another package to support this with node.js.
 - Use command on your terminal `node -r @std/esm main.mjs`.
+  `But this method is depricated from now because we also have ES8.
+So, we have to use following commands,`
+- New projects

+  > Run `npm init esm` or `yarn create esm`.

+- `Use the -y flag to answer “yes” to all prompts.`

+- Existing projects
+  > Run `npm i esm` or `yarn add esm.`